What Tile Is Best To Pair With A Subway Tile?

 Function of the Space

-Before diving into the world of complementary tiles, let's consider the essential element that will guide your selection: the function of the space.
-The purpose of the room will significantly influence the type of tile you choose, ensuring both style and practicality.
-Here's a breakdown of key considerations for different areas:
+Before exploring the world of complementary tiles, it’s important to focus on a key element that will guide your selection—the function of the space.
+The room’s purpose will significantly influence your tile choice, ensuring a balance between style and practicality.
+Below is a breakdown of key considerations for different areas:

 Kitchen